Huy-Ngo/acanban/_sources/req/use-case/other.rst.txt

 ^^^^^^^^^^^^^^^^^^^^

-In **Search by name** sub flow, user has successfully received the list of student name and might want to sort it by *year*.
+In **Search by name** sub flow, user has successfully received the list of student names and might want to sort them by *year*.

-If, in **Search by name** sub flow, user enters a name which is not matched with any project name, the system should display a message that there are no matching project.
+If, in **Search by name** sub flow, user enters a name which is not matching with any project name, the system should display a message that there are no matching projects.

 Pre-Conditions
 ^^^^^^^^^^^^^^